 Electric eels are abundant throughout their range, but cannot be collected without a scientific permit.
 Some areas have strict laws prohibiting hobbyists from keeping electric eels because they pose a potential threat to local fish and human populations if they were to escape.

-Electric eels are top predators in their niche, with few other animals willing or able to take on these highly charged fish.
+Electric eels are top predators, with few other animals willing or able to take on these highly charged fish.

 Back to the Top